PasiniSamuele/Robust-Attack-Detectors-LLM/docs/results.md

 The violin plots in the figure below illustrate the impact of Self-Ranking, specifically $top\_k$ selection, across three different values of $k$ for two tasks.
 This analysis includes all possible pairs of function configurations and synthetic dataset generations.

 Overall, we observe a significant improvement, especially for XSS.
-The interquartile range for XSS predominantly shows an improvement between 10 and 20 percentage points, affecting 87% of the cases.
-While the improvement for SQLi is less substantial, 61% of the cases still exhibit enhancements.
+The interquartile range for XSS predominantly shows an improvement between 10 and 20 percentage points, affecting 87% of the cases with an average improvement of 12%.
+While the improvement for SQLi is less substantial, 61% of the cases still exhibit enhancements with an average improvement of 7%.

 The improvements due to $top\_k$ selection are statistically significant.
 The p-values from the Wilcoxon signed-rank test are below 0.05 for both tasks across all values of $k$, confirming the reliability of these enhancements.